RT-LOC/docs/docs/faq/faq_general.md

 ## What kind of computer do I need?
 Any PC with windows 7 or later will do.
-You can also run our deamon software on e.g. a NUC pc.
+You can also run our daemon software on e.g. a NUC pc.
-The visualisation software runs on windows 7, 8, 10, iOS, macOS, linux, ...
+The visualization software runs on windows 7, 8, 10, iOS, macOS, linux, ...

 ## How reliable is your system?
 We've spent a lot of time on making our system as reliable as physically possible.